jmohr/compago/README.md

 ![alt text][logo]

-The easy way to parse command line arguments in Python.
+The righteous way to parse command line arguments in Python.
 -----------------------------------------------------------------------------

-    Copyright: ©2016 Justin Mohr.
-See [LICENSE][license] for details.

 Write polished command line applications in a fraction of the time.
 Guaranteed, or double your money back!